-I won’t get too in-detail here, but this is a great article that covers the difference further.
-Instead, I’ll give you the simple breakdown.
+I won’t get too much in detail here, but this is a great article that covers the difference further.
+Instead, I’ll give you a simple breakdown.

 - Good debt is borrowing money to pay for education or an asset that you believe will return more money in the future than it cost you to finance at this moment (an investment like rental properties).